-The Social Cure Model of health specifies that the bonding of an individual to a social group and subsequently incorporating the group into his or her sense of self through the process of social identification leads to the group becoming a psychological resource which improves the individual’s health directly and indirectly.
+The Social Cure Model of Health specifies that the bonding of an individual to a social group and subsequently incorporating the group into his or her sense of self through the process of social identification leads to the group becoming a psychological resource that improves the individual’s health directly and indirectly.

 Having a social identity is central to psychological health and well-being

 Bonding with groups that are positive and successful fosters positive emotions and enhances a person’s sense of self-worth.

 Having a social identity is central to a person’s psychological health and well-being.

 Social identity has been shown to directly affect symptoms of mental illness (like depression, anxiety, and post-traumatic stress) and part of the connection between having a social identity and improvements in mental health can be explained by the notion that being a part of social groups promotes more positive self-attributions, making social identities a valuable psychological resource.

 What variables are associated with poor mental health?